-- The conduct in question was caused by or had a direct and substantial relationship to the student's disability; or - The conduct in question was the direct result of the school's failure to implement the IEP. - Serious bodily injury has the meaning given the term "serious bodily injury" under 18 U.S.C.1365(h)(3).

-- Short-term removal means any appropriate interim alternative educational placement, placement in another setting, or suspension that does not result in a change of placement (see definition above). - Weapon has the meaning given the term "dangerous weapon" under 18 U.S.C.930(g)(2).
+- 1. The conduct in question was caused by or had a direct and substantial relationship to the student's disability; or - 2.
+The conduct in question was the direct result of the school's failure to implement the IEP. - Serious bodily injury has the meaning given the term "serious bodily injury" under paragraph (3) of subsection (h) of section 1365 of title 18, United States Code. - Short-term removal: Any appropriate interim alternative educational placement, placement another setting, or suspension that does not result in a change of placement (see definition above). - Weapon has the meaning given the term "dangerous weapon" under paragraph 2 of the first subsection (g) of section 930 of title 18, United States Code.